Multipolar exchange interaction and complex order in insulating lanthanides: Energy spectra of single ion

 The last sum reduces to $\delta_{M_SM_S'}$, and with it the previous one becomes $\delta_{\tS \tS'}\delta_{\tM_S \tM_S'}$.
 Therefore,

-The last sum closed by the square brackets are transformed using a form with $6j$ symbol using Eq. (\ref{Eq:6j3}).
+The sum enclosed by the square brackets is transformed in a form with $6j$ symbol using Eq. (\ref{Eq:6j3}).
 Applying Eq. (\ref{Eq:CGsym3}) to the first and the second Clebsch-Gordan coefficients in the bracket and Eq. (\ref{Eq:CGsym2}) to the last coefficient, then using Eq. (\ref{Eq:6j3}),

 The summation of the remaining four Clebsch-Gordan coefficients reduces to the $6j$ symbol too.
 Using Eq. (\ref{Eq:CGsym3}) for the third and fourth Clebsch-Gordan coefficient in Eq. (\ref{Eq:HCoulfdI_der4}),